A team of researchers supported by an EU initiative is testing pavements made from recycled tires to prevent injuries from accidents and falls.

 Falls and fall-related injuries represent a significant health and safety problem for adults of all ages, particularly the elderly.
 Falls are the second leading cause of accidental or unintentional injury deaths worldwide, with adults older than 65 years of age suffering the greatest number of fatal falls, according to a World Health Organization fact sheet.
 A group of scientists supported by the EU-funded SAFERUP project are running safety tests in Sweden to show how an impact-absorbing pavement surface drastically reduces injuries for those who lose their footing.

 According to a news item, the new shock-absorbent road surface that’s also designed for cycle lanes consists of “the traditional ingredients of rocks, glued together by tarry bitumen,” and also includes “ground-up tires, which make up more than 60 percent of the mix.”
-The news item states: “The idea is that a four to eight centimeter layer of the mix would gradually be applied to existing pavements and cycle lanes as they wore out and needed to be resurfaced.”
+The news item states: “The idea is that a four to eight-centimeter (1.6 to 3.2-inch) layer of the mix would gradually be applied to existing pavements and cycle lanes as they wore out and needed to be resurfaced.”

 Quoted in the same news item, Dr. Viveca Wallqvist from SAFER project partner RISE Research Institutes of Sweden says: “Thousands of lives could be saved by this pavement surface, both in the UK and other countries.”
 She adds: “That is because people are less likely to break their hip and die if they fall on this surface and would also be more likely to go out and do healthy activities like walking and cycling if they no longer have to worry about the risk of a fall.”